abeltavares/abeltavares/README.md

 ### Curious about my journey? 🧭

-Peek into [my personal page](https://abeltavares.github.io/) for the full story.
+Peek into [my personal page](https://abeltavares.github.io/) for the story.

 ## Stay Connected